SJ23 Tech Tip D07, (Updated 2023-05-03) Bob Schimmel.

 Not being able to rotate the engine when docking with a contrary wind was a problem.
 Also when visitors sat in the cockpit, the stick was in the way.

-The rod end fitting shown below right is the solution to both problems.
+The pneumatic rod end fitting shown below right is the solution to both problems.
 These fittings are difficult to find, being used extensively in the aviation industry and in some farm implements.
 Fortunately I found a box of them at a farm estate sale.

 This was the sailing position before the extender was replaced.
 It was seldom in the way when sailing solo, but couldn't be moved sideways or the outboard rotated without breaking the outboard shift lever.
 The rod end fitting at right allows movement for both.
 It is imbedded in epoxy.